New Smyrna Beach Fishing

 New Smyrna Beach fishing takes place on the Indian River and in the north end of Mosquito Lagoon.
-The area has a regular tidal flow and is filled with deep creeks and channels, mangrove covered islands, oyster bars, causeways, and bridges.
+When fishing in New Smyrna Beach you'll find regular tidal flow and deep creeks and channels, mangrove covered islands, oyster bars, causeways, and bridges.
 The Indian River Lagoon begins here at Ponce Inlet and extends 150 miles south.
 New Smyrna Beach fishing charters are minutes from Daytona Beach, Palm Coast, and Orlando.

 New Smyrna Beach, Edgewater, and Oak Hill are Indian River Lagoon waterfront cities located in Southeast Volusia County.
 New Smyrna Beach is actually the third oldest city in America.
 The area was home to the Timucuan Indians for over 2,000 years.
 At the north end of Mosquito Lagoon in New Smyrna, you will see a few ancient Timucuan indian shell mounds along the water’s edge.
 During the prohibition era, several islands in the north end of Mosquito Lagoon were home to stills and hideouts for alcohol smugglers.

 New Smyrna Beach Redfish are year round residents in the tidal creeks, on oyster bars, and mangrove island shorelines.
 During the late summer and fall, Ponce Inlet redfish school for their annual spawn at the Inlet and in the Intercoastal Waterway around New Smyrna Beach.
 Trophy bull redfish over 40 inches in length and weighing 20-50lbs are routinely caught during this time frame.
 Sight casting redfish schools dominate New Smyrna redfish charters, with the opportunity to catch dozens of redfish with lures, fly tackle and live bait.